Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 Every Alfresco Elasticsearch Connector service can be scaled up to use an ActiveMQ Connection Pool and to increase the number of Consumers.

-In order to use the ActiveMQ **pool**, add following properties to your `.env` file in Docker Compose.
+In order to use the ActiveMQ **pool**, add the following properties to your `.env` file in Docker Compose.
 Pool size is set to 100 in the sample.

 ```bash
 $ cat .env